marisofie/TDT4250_Project/README.md

 #### CrewAllocation

 ## Limitations

+Limitations are mostly constraints that we are aware of, but for different reasons have not implemented.
+Mostly, we argue that the limitations are not implemented because of limited time.
+In some cases we also argue that we have not implemented a feature or constraint because we have already made similar validation or feature, and would like to focus on implementing different variations with the goal of learning more.

 - Travel planners must ensure that an airplane is at the correct airport for the chosen flight
   - Ways this can be implemente as a validation:
-    - Look at flight, is the airplane currently being used landing at the airport it is to be used from in due time?
+    - Look at flight, check the last flight that the airplane was used for and determine if it is on the airport it is needed.
+- `validatePlaneAlreadyInUse` - would check if a plane is already set to be used on flight at the same time.
+  - This would require some manual validation because it's dependant on the Date object, we would therefore argue that we have made a similar feature in `validateRunwayIsBusy` under `Flight`.

 ## Classes